liangzheng816/OfficeDocs-SharePoint/migration/mm-google-sheet-scan.md

 # Scan Google Sheet spreadsheets with Migration Manager

 >[!Important]
 >Due to the limitations of the Google API quota, Sheet Scan operates with a restricted scope on each sheet file.
-Specifically, the sheet scan examines only the top 1,000 cells or the first 100 errors identified, whichever condition is met first, then the scan process for that sheet file will conclude.
+Specifically, the sheet scan examines only the top 1,000 cells or the first 100 errors identified, whichever condition is met first, then the scan process for that sheet file concludes.

 A sheet scan is a scanning feature that exposes issues such as incompatible formulas and invalid embedded links in Google Sheets when exported and transferred to Microsoft Excel files.
 Migration Manager generates sheet reports listing issues discovered in the sheet scan process.